sts10/compound-passphrase-list-safety-checker-simple/readme.markdown

 Note: A Fediverse user brought this situation to my attention.

 I'm attempting to check for this conditional as well in this [more complex version of this tool](https://github.com/sts10/compound-passphrase-list-safety-checker).
+Again, the tool about which you're reading right now does not attempt to weed out problematic overlaps.

 ## What this tool does

 This tool takes a word list (as a text file) as an input.
 It then searches the given list for words that can be combined to make other words on the list.

-Next, it attempts to find the smallest number of words that need to be removed in order to make the given word list "compound-safe".
-Finally, it prints out this new, shorter, compound-safe list to a new text file.
+Next, it attempts to find the smallest number of words that need to be removed in order to eliminate the possibility of compoundings.
+Finally, it prints out this new, shorter, "safer" list to a new text file.
 In this way it makes word lists "compound-safe" (or at least more safe-- see "Known issue" and "Caveat" sections below).

 ## How to use this tool to check a word list